chris-wood/draft-kinnear-tls-client-net-address/draft-wood-tls-nat-detection.md

 persistent identifiers.
 However, if one can show that NATs are infrequently used for encrypted DNS, then using a connection-oriented protocol such as DoT does not induce a privacy regression.

 This document describes a new TLS extension for NAT detection in TLS 1.3 {{RFC8446}}.
-It requires supporting servers to send the perceived client address to clients.
+It requires servers that support this extension to send the perceived client address to clients.
 The latter may then confirm whether or not this representation matches their known public address and, if so, conclude that no NAT or on-path proxy was involved in the communication.
 Clients may also optionally send an obfuscated version of their public IP address to servers, allowing the latter to similarly detect the presence